 IBM and a Swiss team are undertaking a project that will boggle the mind, literally.
 The teams plan on creating the world’s first computer-based model of the human brain, an effort that will require a supercomputer capable of functioning at more than one teraflop.
 (USA Today)

-7 Responses to “Word of the Day: Boggle”
+7 thoughts on “Word of the Day: Boggle”

 I’m happy that I subscribed to your RSS Feeds 🙂 Will you be having a new word every single day?

 Twigets, the last month was really busy so the frequency of the “Word of the Day” went down.